Kavi-Jain-2003/BridgeLabz-Training/README.md

 • 28-Jan-2025 (Sunday): Continued with documentation and completed Level 3 problems on Methods.

 Week 3: Built-In Functions and Scenerio-based

-• 29-Jan-2025 (Monday): Completed the extras of scnerio-based and built-in functions
+• 29-Jan-2025 (Monday): Completed the extras of scnerio-based and built-in functions and employee wage computation problem.

+• 30-Jan-2025 (Tuesday): Completed the scenerio based question of line comparison and snake and ladder problem.

+• 31-Jan-2025 (Wednesday): Studied and completed the Java constructors,instance v/s class variables and access modifiers.